How Free Apps Make Money [Without Ads or Millions of Users]

 Do any apps actually profit?

-Yes, many apps are highly profitable — especially those built on subscriptions, enterprise SaaS, or niche B2B tools.
-Profitability depends on monetization logic and user retention.
+Yes — especially those built on recurring subscriptions, SaaS, or niche B2B models.
+Profit depends on monetization logic and retention.
+Calm, for example, scaled to $100M+ ARR on a freemium + premium content play.

 How much can a free app make?